identify202020/did-method/did_kr_method.md

 ### Read

 To read did document for some did, the input value must be as following.
-It returns a did docuement for it, if it is found.
+It returns a did document for that, if it is found.

 ```
 endpoint : domain/bcapi/v1/did/find